 Rutgers Scarlet Service Internship (RSSI) Program

-Rutgers President Jonathan Holloway sees civic engagement as a critical component of a Rutgers education and a path toward appreciating our differences, restoring civil discourse, and working in service to the common good.
-At his inauguration, President Holloway announced his vision for Scarlet Service.
-The first program under this umbrella was the Rutgers Scarlet Service Internship (RSSI) Program, run by the Rutgers-Camden Career Center, Rutgers-New Brunswick Office of Career Exploration and Success, and Rutgers-Newark Office of Career Resources and Exploration.
+Rutgers Scarlet Service establishes civic engagement as central to a Rutgers education—fostering appreciation of differences, restoring civil discourse, and advancing the common good.
+The Scarlet Service Initiative began with the Rutgers Scarlet Service Internship (RSSI) Program in 2022, run by the Rutgers–Camden Career Center, Rutgers–New Brunswick Office of Career Exploration and Success, and Rutgers–Newark Office of Career Resources and Exploration.
+Now supported by Eagleton’s Democracy Lab, the program continues to grow.

 The Rutgers Summer Service Internship (RSSI) Program is brought to you by the Rutgers-Camden Career Center, Rutgers-New Brunswick Office of Career Exploration and Success, and Rutgers-Newark Office of Career Resources and Exploration.